faresQ7h/business-inventory-management-app-winforms-csharp/README.md

 > The application was designed and implemented based on my own business rules and assumptions.
 > The structure, logic, and workflow reflect personal design decisions made for learning and practical purposes.

+## Data Storage

+The application saves all data **locally** on the user’s computer.
+All application data is stored inside the Windows **AppData** directory in a folder named:

+This folder is created automatically when the application runs for the first time and is used to store all required data files for the application.

 ![Dashboard](screenshots/login.png)
 ![Dashboard](screenshots/Interface.png)